"How well you can see" can save your life! Backcountry guides' favorite goggles for the 2023-2024 season | Professional choices and reviews

 "We've been waiting for this!
 Breathable goggles with flat lenses" | Ryuta Furuichi

 "I've been waiting for this!
 Breathable goggles with flat lenses."
-I've been using SWANS' breathable goggles for a long time.
-You can operate the lever with one touch, even while wearing gloves, without removing the goggles, and it instantly clears the fogging inside the goggles.
+I've been a long-time user of SWANS' breathable goggles.
+You can operate the lever with a single touch, even with gloves on, without taking off the goggles, and instantly clear the fog inside the goggles.

-And now, for the 2023-2024 season, breathable goggles with flat lenses have been released!
-Spherical lenses are good for visibility, but if you hit a small branch or something, the lens gets scratched.
+And now, for the '23-24 season, breathable goggles with flat lenses have been released!
+Spherical lenses are good for visibility, but they get scratched easily if they hit even a small branch.
 With flat lenses, this problem is solved.
-These are goggles I'm looking forward to!
+I have high hopes for these goggles!

 Mountain Guide Coyote